There are a couple of eye-opening books that changed the way I think about my life.

 Where the book falls short:

-The book starts out strongly by making a radical point — make your life about one thing and accept that you won’t get around to most other things.
+The book starts by making a radical point — make your life about one thing, and accept that you won’t get around to most other things.

 Unfortunately, the longer the book goes on, the more that message gets diluted.
-In the end, Keller is back to giving suggestions for balancing various areas of life.
+In the end, Keller himself is talking about balancing various areas of life.

 I suspect that was a concession to the mainstream audience of the book.
 You can’t be too radical if you want to sell copies.